-Please note that psychology interns must commute by personal automobile from LSUHSC-NO to the Algiers Child and Adolescent Behavioral Health Center, as well as to outpatient psychotherapy supervision sessions with members of the clinical faculty (located at various locations in the community), and for some selected elective experiences.
-It generally takes between fifteen and thirty minutes to travel and park one-way.
+Please note that psychology interns must commute by personal automobile from LSUHSC-NO to the Algiers Child and Adolescent Behavioral Health Center, as well as to mentoring sessions with members of the clinical faculty (located at various locations in the community), and for some selected elective experiences.
+It generally takes between fifteen and thirty minutes to travel and park one-way around New Orleans.